rakib91221/StableGen/README.md

 1. In Blender, go to `Edit > Preferences > Add-ons`.
 2. Find "StableGen" and expand its preferences.
 3. Set the following paths:
-    * **ComfyUI Directory:** Path to your ComfyUI installation (e.g., `<YourComfyUIDirectory>`).
     * **Output Directory:** Choose a folder where StableGen will save generated images.
     * **Server Address:** Ensure this matches your ComfyUI server (default `127.0.0.1:8188`).
     * Review **ControlNet Mapping** if using custom named ControlNet models.
-    * **External Checkpoints / LoRAs Directory (Optional):** Path to your external checkpoint directory.
-Also has to be configured in ComfyUI.
 4. Enable online access in Blender if not enabled already.
 Select `Edit -> Preferences` from the topbar of Blender.
 Then navigate to `System -> Network` and check the box `Enable Online Access`.
 While StableGen does not require internet access, this is added to respect Blender add-on guidelines, as there are still network calls being made locally.

-***Note for Docker users:** When setting up your ComfyUI Docker container, be sure to include the absolute path to this output directory in your volumes. i.e. if your StableGen output path is `/home/user/stablegen_output`, your container volume mapping should include `/home/user/stablegen_output:/home/user/stablegen_output`.*

 ---